 How to make cabbage roll soup:

-- Stir in the chopped carrots and bell pepper, as well as chicken stock (or beef stock), petite diced tomatoes, tomato sauce, Worcestershire sauce, salt, and combine.
+Stir in the chopped carrots and bell pepper, as well as chicken stock (or beef stock), petite diced tomatoes, tomato sauce, Worcestershire sauce, and salt, and combine.

-- Fold in the cabbage and 3 tablespoons chopped parsley.
+Fold in the cabbage and 3 tablespoons of chopped parsley.

 Garnish with more fresh parsley and dive in my friend!!
 And since this Stuffed Cabbage Roll Soup is low-carb and low-calorie, I’m gonna suggest you have at least two bowls!!